 Cape Town, aka the Mother City is my all time favorite city!
 The Ocean, the mountains, the chilled vibe.
 It really has got it all.
 I’ve been there 3 times now and I’ll keep coming back for more.
-The list of things to do in Cape Town is endless, but I’ll share my favorite things you must do in Cape town!
+I could go on forever about all the things you can do in Cape Town, but for now I’ll share the things you absolutely can’t miss!

 Okay, I now this one is kind of obvious, but I can’t leave it off the list.
 If you’re in Cape Town you’ve got to visit Table Mountain.
 The best way to do it would be to hike up and take the cable cart down.
 The hike isn’t easy though (At least not for me).
+Going up should take you 3 to 4 hours.
+If you don’t have a lot of time you can take the cable cart up as well.
 Fun fact: If it’s your birthday you can take the cable cart up for free.

 Hike up Lions head

-I love Lions Head even more than I love Table Mountain.
+I love Lions Head even more than I love Table Mountain and not just because it is an easier hike.
 In my opinion it gives you the best view of the city and Camps bay!
 Loads of people have figured that out though and it gets busy during sunset time.
 I haven’t tried it during the sunrise, but that might be the better option if you want a bit of peace and quiet.

 Free walking tour